bas-boop/LowLevelTheProject/src/GameOfLife/README.md

 I put the whole grid into a `sf::VertexArray` that is stored with 2 triangles to make each cell of the grid.
 This 10x the FPS from 6 to 60, sometimes it can even spike up to 180.
+---
+Now that the rendering is correct.
+Let's fix the thread task that is to small.

+I changed the threading to have multipole rows instead of 1.
+This was better for each thread, now they don't wait as long.

+I also increased the size to 1200 by 1800 to have it around 50FPS.
+But I should test it to the limits.
+What about 5000 by 10.000 cells?
+I can reach 1.6FPS, so that is a good limit.
+100 Million triangles that 1 draw each frame.